 All staff, governors, parents/carers and members of the Colgate Primary School community will be made aware of and have access to this policy.
-This policy will be reviewed biennially and its implementation reviewed and as part of the Head teacher's annual report to Governors.
+This policy will be reviewed biennially and its implementation reviewed.

 Insurance

 Staff who follow the procedures outlined in this policy and who undertake tasks detailed in the RMP Medical Malpractice Treatment Table are covered under WSCC insurance policies.
 The medical audit is available to view on West Sussex Services for Schools under 'guide to insurance for schools'.